While some cardiac conditions may be serious, many heart diseases are manageable on an outpatient basis, and allow for a good quality of life.

 What to Expect During Your Appointment

-Our cardiologist will take your pet’s medical history, review results of testing done by your family veterinarian, and perform a complete physical examination of your pet.
-She will then discuss appropriate diagnostic steps based on her findings and observations.
+Our team will take your pet’s medical history, review results of testing done by your family veterinarian, and perform a complete physical examination of your pet.
+A treatment plan for your pet will be developed based on the outcome of diagnostic tests, their findings and observations.

 - Echocardiogram (ultrasound of the heart)